SpectralWaveData/spectral_wave_data/docs/source/api_specification_Cpp.rst

    * - C++ Exceptions
      - Usage
    * - :exc:`SwdException`
      - Base class for all SWD specific exceptions.
-It inherits from :exc:`std::exception`.
+It inherits from :exc:`std::runtime_error`.
    * - :exc:`SwdFileCantOpenException`
      - Typical if SWD file is not an existing file.
    * - :exc:`SwdFileBinaryException`